 and suitable protective equipment (gloves, safety glasses, no exposed skin,

 etc) is absolutely essential.
-We hope to train people from local “toad-busting”
+We have trained people from local “toad-busting”

-community groups in the proper methods.
-Until then, a dead toad inside a
+community groups in the proper methods, but it's still risky.
+So can we use a dead toad inside a

-funnel trap can serve as a “bait” for toad tadpoles, without
+funnel trap as a “bait” for toad tadpoles, without

-requiring any risky squeezing of poison glands.
-However, it's less effective than using the poison - and unless the trap is checked regularly and the "bait" replaced, the dead toad will attract scavenging native animals (especially insects, like water beetles).
+requiring any risky squeezing of poison glands?
+No. It's less effective than using the poison - and unless the trap is checked regularly and the "bait" replaced, the dead toad will attract scavenging native animals (especially insects, like water beetles).

-We hope that we will soon be able to produce a safer easier-to-use "bait" (a purified chemical), because the basic method is simple and is well-suited to use by community groups.
-It doesn't need any complicated equipment.
+The trap itself doesn't need to be complicated either.
 Any kind of funnel trap (or minnow trap, as the Americans call them) works fine, so long as it is made of plastic, or of mesh too small to allow tadpoles to escape.
 The simplest type is made by cutting a large plastic soft-drink bottle around the middle, and attaching the pointed end so that is points back towards the base to form a funnel.
 Several youtube videos show how to make minnow traps like this.
-Add an attractant (even just a dead toad) as bait inside the trap, and you have an effective toad-tadpole trap.
+Add an attractant as bait inside the trap, and you have an effective toad-tadpole trap.

-We have passed on instructions about our new method to some community "toad-busting" groups in Western Australia, Queensland and the Northern Territory.
-They have reported excellent results.
-Graeme Swayer, of Frogwatch NT, tells us that his group has now removed over 200,000 toad tadpoles from natural waterbodies using our method.
-In total, community groups have now caught over a million toad tadpoles.
-It's a great example of scientists and the community working together: how scientists can develop new approaches, that can then be implemented by members of the general public who are concerned about the environment.
+Community "toad-busting" groups in Western Australia, Queensland and the Northern Territory have reported excellent results.
+In total, community groups have now caught millions of toad tadpoles from natural waterbodies using our method.
+It's a great example of scientists and the community working together: scientists develop new approaches, that are then implemented by members of the general public who are concerned about the environment.